top of page

 WHAT’S YOUR NAME?

 Life changes may prompt the need to make a name change on policies.
-This is vital information on an insurance policy as ownership and insurable interest is a key element in providing coverage under the insurance contract.
-If the following changes have been part of your year, you will want to reach out to your agent to update your insurance.
+This is vital information on an insurance policy, as ownership and insurable interest are key elements in providing coverage under the insurance contract.
+If the following changes have been made during your year, you will want to contact your agent to update your insurance.

 • Wedding – Any marriage may represent a need for a name change.

-• Divorce – Name change may also be needed for the opposite event.
+• Divorce – A name change may also be needed for the opposite event.

 • Trust – If a trust is formed to protect assets, this will need to be added to the insurance policy.

-• Corporate Change – Some corporate name changes may require a rewrite of coverage if the governing body/board is restructured.
+• Name Change – Some corporate name changes may require a rewrite of coverage if the governing body/board is restructured.

 WHAT DO YOU DO?